bitplane/uh-halp-data/README.md

 #### Musty havelys

-* shell builtins in the binary list.
-* Add `/etc/alternatives` because our list of those are minimal.
 * Detect command subcommand pattern with nested --halps going on
 * Add `info` helps too.
 * Popularity contest needs to filter out GUI apps.